ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

     \end{lstlisting}

 Listing package can color or emphasize keywords, strings, comments and directives.
-But it doesn't really analyze the syntax of the language, so the emphasis tokens is limited.
+But it doesn't really analyze the syntax of the language, so the emphasis tokens are limited.

- @@@include command have two advantages.
+ @@@include command has two advantages.

 1. Less typing.
 2. You don't need to modify your .src.md file, even if the C source file is modified.